iterative/dvc.org/content/docs/user-guide/setup-google-drive-remote.md

 [remote storage](/doc/command-reference/remote) for your <abbr>DVC
 projects</abbr>, along with the different benefits each one brings.

-Note that to start using a GDrive remote, you only need to add it with a valid URL (see next section), and use any DVC command that needs it (e.g. `dvc pull`, `dvc fetch`, `dvc push`).
+Note that to start using a GDrive remote, you only need to add it with a [valid URL format](#url-format-for-google-drive-remotes).
+Then use any DVC command that needs it (e.g. `dvc pull`, `dvc fetch`, `dvc push`).
 For example:

 ```dvc
 $ dvc remote add -d myremote gdrive://root/dvcstore